Publishing Conditions and Rules of University of Thi-Qar Journal for Engineering Sciences (UTJES).

 Authors are recommended to follow the Guide to Contributors to prepare their manuscript accordingly.
 A single word processor containing title page information, manuscript, figure(s) and/or table(s) should be uploaded in a SINGLE file.

-The author must ensure that when a manuscript is submitted to University of Thi-Qar Journal for Engineering Sciences (UTJES), the manuscript must be an original work.
+The author must ensure that when a manuscript is submitted to the University of Thi-Qar Journal for Engineering Sciences (UTJES), the manuscript must be an original work.
 The Author should check the manuscript for any possible plagiarism using any program such as Turnitin or any other software before submitting the manuscripts to UTJES.

 All submitted manuscripts must be in the Journal's acceptable similarity index range: